Varsha-S2005/multiplicative_cipher_polynomial_hash/README.md

 ### Hybrid FNV-Polynomial Hash

-This project uses a **customized hashing approach** combining:
+This project uses a **customized hashing approach** that combines:

-- **FNV-1a Hash** → strong bit mixing (XOR + multiplication)
+- **FNV-1a Hash** → provides strong bit-level mixing using XOR and prime multiplication
-- **Polynomial Rolling Hash** → position-based weighting
+- **Polynomial Rolling Hash** → introduces position-based weighting to capture character order

 #### Working:

-1. Each character is converted to a numeric value
+1. Each character is normalized by converting it to uppercase and mapping it to a numeric value (A = 1, ..., Z = 26)

-2. A polynomial weight is applied using powers of base (p = 31)
+2. A positional weight is applied using a polynomial factor:

+   value × p^i  (where p = 31 and i is the character index)

-3. The result is mixed into the hash using FNV-1a operations:
+3. This weighted value is integrated into the hash using FNV-1a operations:

    H = (H XOR (value × p^i)) × FNV_prime

-4. A finalization step is applied for extra bit mixing
+   - XOR injects the new character information
+   - Multiplication spreads the bits for better distribution

+4. The hash is initialized with a key-dependent offset (FNV offset XOR key), ensuring different keys produce different hashes

+5. A finalization step is applied to enhance the **avalanche effect**, ensuring that even a small change in input results in a significantly different hash output

 ---